httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * Deprecate SHA-1 #1154
 * Avoid id-* with encrypted content
-* Digest is independent from MESSAGING and HTTP/1.1 is not normative #1215
+* Digest is independent of MESSAGING and HTTP/1.1 is not normative #1215
 * Identity is not a valid field value for content-encoding #1223
 * Mention trailers #1157
 * Reference httpbis-semantics #1156